-We live an a beautiful island, the perfect place for sea swimming, so why not get out there and explore it this July and what's more you'll be raising money for two worthy causes.
-So go an...

-JUMP IN THIS JULY
+We live on a beautiful island, the perfect place for sea swimming, so why not get out there and explore it this July and what's more you'll be raising money for two worthy causes.
+So go on...
+JUMP IN THIS JULY www.30bays30days.org.je